corenova/yang-forge/README.md

 Basically, the framework enables YANG schema language to *become* a **programming** language.

-It also utilizes YAML with custom tags to construct a portable module with embedded code.

 It is written primarily using [CoffeeScript](http://coffeescript.org) and runs on [Node.js](http://nodejs.org) and the **web browser** (yes, it's isomorphic).

-This software is **sponsored** by
-[ClearPath Networks](http://www.clearpathnet.com) on behalf of the [OPNFV](http://opnfv.org) (Open Platform for Network Functions Virtualization) community.
+This software is brought to you by [Corenova](http://www.corenova.com) on behalf of the [OPNFV](http://opnfv.org) (Open Platform for Network Functions Virtualization) community.
 For a reference implementation created entirely utilizing `YangForge`, please take a look at [OPNFV Promise](http://github.com/opnfv/promise) which provides future resource/capacity management (reservations/allocations) for virtualized infrastructure.

 Please note that this project is under **active development**.
 Be sure to check back often as new updates are being pushed regularly.